-One of the firsts step towards helping is spotting the signs of a struggling employee or a struggling colleague, see our article ‘How To Recognise and Help Struggling Colleagues’.
+One of the firsts steps towards helping is spotting the signs of a struggling employee or a struggling colleague, see our article ‘How To Recognise and Help Struggling Colleagues’.
 Once aware of those in need of help, how do you direct them towards it?
 There are guidelines on how you, as a good and caring employer, can offer support to your employees.
 Shockingly, Perkbox reported that 45% of UK workers say their workplace does not have anything in place to help reduce employees’ stress levels or improve mental wellbeing.
 If you don’t have this in place already, the lead up to Christmas is a great time to start implementing this so you can start the new year as you mean to go on.
 We’ve laid out just some of the ways which you might want to build your own procedure for any staff who may be struggling and need to reach out for help.

 Offer one or multiple, depending on your size and capability, contact points that are known to all of your staff – these will be dedicated people who are first points of contact for any employees struggling and reaching out, which is often the hardest step to take.
 From here this person will be able to advise, direct and support their colleague to the best help.